The Jaylon Smith Experience: Back on Top, and Bringing the Cowboys with Him

 Everyone knows all Cowboys players walking the sidewalks around here.

-And right now, Smith seems to be the king of this city.
+And right now, Smith is obviously the king of this city.

 He likes the sound of that.